Tuesday, November 30

 8. The spear shaped leaves on a Rainbow Eucalyptus tree can be as long as 6 inches and up to 4 inches wide.
 The tree also grows clusters of small white flowers.

-Google the Rainbow Eucalyptus tree and see how beautifully designed these trees are!!
+With your parent/caretakers permission google the Rainbow Eucalyptus tree and see how beautifully designed these trees are!!

 What is your favorite kind of tree?